Primary and secondary education

 - advanced levels (A levels).

-- Diploma: General Certificate of Education (GCE) advanced subsidiary levels (AS levels) or advanced level (A levels).
+- Diploma: General Certificate of Education (GCE) advanced subsidiary levels (AS levels) or advanced levels (A levels).

-The evaluation of a GCE AS levels or GCE A levels will always take into account the results students have attained for both the GCE and the GCSE:
+The evaluation of a GCE AS levels or GCE A levels will always take into account the results students have obtained for both the GCE and the GCSE:

 We compare the combination of GCSEs and GCE AS levels to a HAVO diploma if:

-- the GCSE was obtained with an assessment of A* to C or 9 to 4 in at least 4 subjects;
+- the GCSE was obtained with a result of A* to C or 9 to 4 in at least 4 subjects;

-- the GCE was obtained with an assessment of A* to C for at least 2 AS levels;
+- the GCE was obtained with a result of A* to C for at least 2 AS levels;

 - the 2 AS levels were attained in relevant subjects;